 - Fairtrade Foundation: What chocolate companies are doing to fight slavery

 - End Slavery Now: The "Chocolate Slaves" of the Ivory Coast

 The variety of fruit in baking is amazing and it surely is a fun way of getting in one of your 5 a day!
 But maybe we should stop to take a step back and consider the connections we still have across the globe in the fruit supply chains.

 With the increasing demand for UK-grown food, with 17% of the fruit market grown in the UK and counting, businesses are recruiting seasonal migrant workers in the fruit picking season, of which over 70% are from Eastern Europe.
-As international travel has practically come to a standstill due to the coronavirus pandemic, the UK has seen calls for British people to take on fruit picking jobs.
-However, the uptake was poor, and many Romanian workers have been flown into the UK in order to fulfill the job roles.
-The working conditions that these workers may be faced with could reflect exploitative working conditions.
+As international travel practically came to a standstill due to the coronavirus pandemic, the UK saw calls for British people to take on fruit picking jobs.
+However, the uptake was poor, and many Romanian workers were flown into the UK in order to fulfill the job roles.

 Whilst it is not the case all of the time, it is known that some seasonal workers can be subject to modern slavery experiences.
 Seasonal fruit pickers are often accommodated in poor housing that is overcrowded and unsanitary.
 Many are also charged recruitment fees, are paid low wages and work long hours.
 In 2010, a Scottish fruit farm exploited Polish students in strawberry picking roles.
 They were made to work 11-hour days, earning £1-£5 an hour and live in appalling conditions with 200 other workers in cramped metal cabins with no running water.